-Helena College continues to provide a safe and welcoming educational environment for it community members.
-This is only accomplished, in part, when those affected by violence report policy violations and concerns.
-Victims of harassment, discrimination, sexual misconduct, stalking or retaliation, in any form, should be reported to any 'Campus Security Authority' (listed on page 3).
+Victims of sexual misconduct in any form should be reported to any 'Campus Security Authority' (listed on page 3).
 Reports can be made in the following ways:

 Confidential: This report is used solely for tracking statistics and information about the incident.
 No formal action will be taken against the suspect and the complainants name will remain anonymous.
 The information from a confidential report is used in the reporting of statistical data for the Annual Security Report (Clery Report) only and does not identify any individuals.